chroma-core/chroma/rust/wal3/README.md

 ## Serverless Behavior

 First off, wal3 is intended to run multiple wal3 instances in parallel and open at the same time.
-The over head per wal3 instance is single digit megabytes (manifest and a buffer of writes), meaning that we can handle hundreds or thousands of concurrent logs per server.
+The overhead per wal3 instance is single digit megabytes (manifest and a buffer of writes), meaning that we can handle hundreds or thousands of concurrent logs per server.
 We cannot open every log for every customer on a single machine and have it fit memory.
 We will have to open and close logs.